 What about technology?

-We are a technology device-free camp with the obvious exception of your child’s stand-alone camera.
+We will work tegether to identify appropriate technology approaches for this trip.
+Our trips are typically technology device-free experiences with the obvious exception of your teen’s stand-alone camera.
 Phones and other wired devices are an incredible distraction from the world around us.
 They can have an especially negative impact when we are trying to immerse ourselves in a new culture.
-It keeps us at arms length from our experience and from one another.
+Phones, earbuds, and even books can keep us at arms length from our experience and from one another.
 We wrote a post on teens, technology, and travel that explains more.

-Feedback from campers has been that they are glad they didn’t have their phones!
+Feedback from teens on previous trips has been that they are glad they didn’t have their phones!
 They say they feel more connected to each other, their surroundings, and even that the days feel longer with so much more that they are taking in.

 We’ll guide getting ready every step of the way.
-We will help direct processes around up-to-date passports, packing & gear, reading lists, selecting the right trip insurance, and we will coordinate a camper meeting before we go so we can get to know each other and set camper expectations.
+We will help direct processes around up-to-date passports, packing & gear, reading lists, selecting the right trip insurance, and we will coordinate a group meeting or two before we go so we can get to know each other.
 We are also available by phone and email to answer any questions.

-For your camper, we provide all logistics to make this an amazing trip.
-Transportation, translation when needed, great activities, introductions to locally vetted and established guides, dietary food accommodations, and anything else that’s needed.
-We also have a system of group journaling to help us process our experiences, build relationships, experience our destination more deeply, and craft stories for our return.
+We can provide all the information and planning to make this an amazing trip.
+Transportation, translation when needed, great activities, introductions to locally vetted and established guides, dietary accommodations, and anything else that’s needed.
+We have a system to help us process our experiences, build relationships, experience our destination more deeply, and craft stories for our return.

-Especially with this trip, you will get amazing digital photos from your camper’s adventure – both in what they bring home as well as professional pics from the counselors documenting the activities.
+Especially with this trip, you will get amazing digital photos from your teen’s adventures during the day – both in what they bring home as well as professional pics from the trip leaders documenting the activities.

 Interested?
 Got Questions?
 Let’s chat!